Michigan Malpractice Attorneys

 1. Contact the office

-If you think you or a loved one is a victim of medical malpractice, birth trauma or birth injury, or legal malpractice, contact us for a free case review.
+If you think you or a loved one is a victim of medical malpractice, birth trauma or birth injury contact us for a free case review.
 You can call, email, or fill out our contact form.
-Someone, most likely Emily, will be in touch to gather more information about your case.
+We will be in touch to gather more information about your case.
 It is very helpful if you have any documents gathered together in one place.
 A timeline is also very helpful.
-For your case review, we will need the names of the healthcare providers that you think made a mistake, the names of any hospitals or doctor’s offices, and the dates on which you believe mistakes were made.
+For your medical malpractice case review, we will need the names of the healthcare providers that you think made a mistake, the names of any hospitals or doctor’s offices, and the dates on which you believe mistakes were made.
+For your legal malpractice case review, we will need the name of the attorney that made the mistake, what you hired the attorney for, a summary of what happened, the case number of any litigation, and the date you stopped working with the attorney.

 2. Initial Evaluation